neurobionics/TMotorCANControl/README.md

 3. Serial baud rate: 921600
 4. CAN bus data rate: 1MBps
 5. You need to use the 120 Ohm Termination resistor for proper communication
+6. The zeroing function of the TMotor control board causes about a second of delay time before the board will send state updates again :/